How Belief Works

 The fact that there aren't degrees of belief, whereas there are levels of confidence in claims, is another way in which our confidence in a claim is a different kind of mental state from our belief of a claim.

-The true correspondence between our belief about the probability of claim X's content, our level of confidence in X, and our belief of X
+The true correspondence between our belief about the probability of the content of claim X, our level of confidence in X, and our belief of X

-To understand the true correspondence between our belief about the probability of claim X's content, our level of confidence in X, and our belief of X, consider first believing that X's content is sub-certain.
+To understand the true correspondence between our belief about the probability of the content of claim X, our level of confidence in X, and our belief of X, consider first believing that the content of X is sub-certain.

 And the particular level of apparent sub-certain probability will correspond with the particular level of sub-certain confidence.
 For example, if we believe that it's likely that there are six eggs in the fridge then we'll have a high but sub-certain level of confidence in the claim There are six eggs in the fridge.